 A Dance with Dragons (POV)

-Prince Quentyn Martell is the second child and eldest son of Prince Doran Martell.
+Prince Quentyn Nymeros Martell, better known simply as Quentyn Martell, is the second child and eldest son of Prince Doran Martell.

 Appearance and Character